syncfusion-content/maui-docs/MAUI/Popup/popup-size.md

 ## Full Screen

-SfPopup can be shown in full width and height of the screen using,
+The SfPopup can be shown in full width and height of the screen using,

   * `IsFullScreen`
   * `Show(bool isFullScreen)`

-Refer the below code example to open the popup in full screen.
+Refer to the following code example to open the popup in full screen.

 {% highlight xaml tabtitle="MainPage.xaml" %}
 <?xml version="1.0" encoding="utf-8" ?>